Skip to main content

 The only way to truly eliminate litter box odor is to trap ammonia molecules before they reach your nose.
 This is exactly what activated carbon technology like Purrify does.

 Activated carbon works through a process called adsorption (not absorption).
 Ammonia molecules physically stick to the carbon's surface and are locked away permanently.
-One gram of activated carbon has the surface area of a football field—that's a lot of trapping power.
+Its pore structure creates a very large internal surface area for trapping odor compounds.
+If you want the deeper mechanism, read our plain-language science breakdown.

 5 Steps to Eliminate Litter Box Smell